Tilnel/only-issues/README.md

 # only-issues
 Collect C-Programming-Language issues about programming assignments

 Click 'Issues' above and start with your question.
+Both English and Chinese are acceptable.

 Format: